 First let me start by saying that this challenge had a hook, and a great one, I might add.
 We got to make our own graham crackers.
 We were also given the choice of going gluten-free..meaning there were some flours we would have to use that most of us do not have on hand.
 Eyeing my barely used sack of spelt flour from the Daring Cooks Indian Dosa challenge, it was a pretty easy decision.
 NO.

-Granted, I would have loved to have tried these gluten-free, but the flours we needed would eventually join the spelt in its perpetual limbo.
+Granted, I would have loved to have tried these gluten-free, but the flours we needed would eventually join the spelt flour in its perpetual limbo.
 It was going to be whole wheat flour or bust.
 Well, in this case, KA white whole wheat flour, which was what I happened to have on hand.
 I actually got a little excited when the dough smelled and tasted like graham cracker.
 Well, duh, it’s supposed to taste like graham cracker, but it was kind of a cool moment (collecting self).
 They were phenomenally crispy and (not surprising) blew all supermarket brands away flavor wise.

 That said, I was not going to make these into big, honking bars.
-I feel Nanaimo Bars need to be whittled down a bit, because as already mentioned above, they’re rich.
-By doing this, you don’t waste a bar with one or two bites taken out of it due to the richness.
-Granted, many love a sinfully rich bar cookie or layer bar, but I’m not one of them, so, ignore all of that if you have a major sweet tooth.
+I think Nanaimo Bars need to be whittled down a bit because, as I already mentioned above, they’re pretty rich.
+By doing this, you don’t waste a bar with only one or two bites taken out of it because of the richness.
+Of course many love a sinfully rich bar cookie or layer bar, but I’m not one of them, so, ignore all of that if you have a major sweet tooth.

 So, I decided to go tropical.
-What an oxymoron, huh? -Tropical Nanaimo bars.
+What an oxymoron, huh?
+Tropical Nanaimo bars.
 From the rugged chill of Canada to the warm breeze and sandy white beaches of ‘insert name of fav’ islands.
-My reasoning wasn’t out of any kind of rebellion, juxtaposition or fusion, but simply due to the fact that I felt the juice and zest of a lime or key lime would cut the richness in your typical Nanaimo bar.
+My reasoning wasn’t from any kind of rebellion, juxtaposition or fusion; it was simply because the juice and zest of a lime or key lime would cut the richness in your typical Nanaimo bar.